 In addition to the two scenarios described above, some organizations may have additional repositories for certain groups of users, e.g. "bleeding edge" packages available in a dedicated "dev" repository.
 Administrators can configure RStudio Desktop's

 Global Options menu to automatically offer Package Manager repositories as optional, secondary repos that a user can opt into using.

 Package Manager supports serving precompiled binary packages for the CRAN source, which can significantly speed up CRAN package installations.

-To enable binary packages for users, follow the Configuration Steps and the R Configuration Steps for Linux or Windows to set up your R environment.
+To enable binary packages for users, follow the Configuration Steps and the R Configuration Steps for Linux, or Windows and macOS to set up your R environment.
 For Linux binaries, also configure Posit Workbench to use the binary repository URLs.

 Posit Workbench can be configured to use a Bioconductor repository as the default Bioconductor mirror.
 Unlike CRAN repositories, the default Bioconductor mirror must be configured separately in an R startup file.

 We recommend setting the default Bioconductor mirror in the site-wide R startup file (